ak-1344/OmniDesk/README.md

 OmniDesk is a lightweight productivity cockpit built with React, TypeScript, and Vite.
 It keeps your domains, tasks, ideas, calendar events, and trash management in one place, persisting state locally so you can pick up where you left off.

 ## Features
-- Dashboard navigation with sidebar access to tasks, calendar, ideas, trash, settings, and portfolio views
+- Dashboard navigation with sidebar access to tasks, calendar, ideas, trash, and settings
-- Task and subtask management with states, deadlines, and domain tagging
+- Task and subtask management with states, deadlines, descriptions, and domain tagging
-- Idea capture with quick conversion to tasks
+- Notion-inspired idea capture with quick conversion to tasks
-- Calendar events mapped to tasks and subtasks
+- Calendar integration showing current month with event management
+- Drag-and-drop task deletion with floating trash can
+- Dynamic sidebar with lock/unlock for optimal screen space
 - Local persistence via browser storage with trash and restore flows

 ## Tech Stack